Prev Arrow Commodities

 What is Gold?

-Gold, a traditional safe-haven asset, experienced a strong bearish movement today amidst recent record highs and market uncertainty.
+Gold, a precious metal known for its safe-haven appeal, experienced a strong bearish movement today amidst ongoing market volatility and economic uncertainties.

 Why is Gold going down?